 #1 Updated by Saber Razmjooei about 7 years ago

 - Affected QGIS version changed from 2.10.1 to master

 I can confirm that the overwritting does not work indeed.
 For me in master, it comes up with an error indicating the output file was not correctly produced.

-#2 Updated by Médéric RIBREUX over 5 years ago
+#2 Updated by Médéric RIBREUX almost 7 years ago

 - Operating System deleted (